-The ARP is led by Dr Georgina Brewis at UCL with the support of Professor Irene Hardill (Northumbria University) and Dr Charlotte Clements (London Southbank University).
-This team is supported by a Stakeholder Advisory Group chaired by Dr Justin Davis Smith.
-We build partnerships between the voluntary sector, academics and archivists/information professionals; by creating bespoke guidance and events; and by advocating for archives across GB.
+The project builds partnerships between the voluntary sector, academics and archivists/information professionals; by creating bespoke guidance and events; and by advocating for archives at national level.
 We work closely with partners to facilitate good practice through research and knowledge exchange.
 By preserving and making available such records we will facilitate research to shed new light on the development of social welfare services across GB (England, Wales and Scotland) in the current context of changing welfare provision.

-The ARP was funded for an initial five years 2014-2019 and received additional funding for second period 2019-2024.
-In 2016/17 we received some funding from a UCL Public Policy grant and in 2021 a funded PhD studentship under the AHRC’s Collaborative Doctoral Partnership scheme.
+The ARP was funded for an initial five years 2014-2019 and received additional funding for a second period 2019-2024.
+In 2016/17 we received additional funding via a UCL Public Policy grant and in 2021 a funded PhD studentship under the AHRC’s Collaborative Doctoral Partnership scheme.
 This website was originally started as the point of contact for the Campaign for Voluntary Sector Archives in 2012.